serenalwang/serenalwang.github.io/index.md

 Email: `serenalwang (at) berkeley.edu`

 ### News
+- **November 30, UBC**: Excited to be giving a seminar talk at UBC's Centre for Artificial Intelligence Decision-making and Action [CAIDA](https://caida.ubc.ca/event/operationalizing-counterfactual-metrics-incentives-ranking-and-information-asymmetry-serena)!

 - **September 21, Yale**: Guest lectured for the Causal Inference and Research Design Seminar at Yale taught by [P Aronow](https://politicalscience.yale.edu/people/p-aronow).

 - **August 3, MIT**: Grateful to have had the opportunity to present our work on [*Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry*](https://arxiv.org/abs/2305.14595) for Ashia Wilson's group at MIT!